start621/practical-microservices-code/chapters/ServiceDiscovery.md

 A server side discovery pattern is where the client makes a request to a load balancer meaning the client no longer has to deal with the complexity of service discovery.

 ## Service Registry

+A service registry is a bit like a phone book for your microservices.
+A service registers itself with the registry and then other services can ask the service registry about the location and availability of services.

 ### Self Registration